oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 loop iterations, oneDPL does not directly use any intrinsics.

 There are a few parts of the histogram algorithm to consider.
 For the calculation to determine which bin to increment there are two APIs, even and custom range which have significantly different methods to determine the bin to increment.
 For the even bin API, the calculations to determine selected bin have some opportunity for vectorization as each input has the same mathematical operations applied to each.
 However, for the custom range API, each input element uses a binary search through a list of bin boundaries to determine the selected bin.
 This operation will have a different length and control flow based upon each input element and will be very difficult to vectorize.

-Next, lets consider the increment operation itself.
+Next, let's consider the increment operation itself.
 This operation increments a data dependent bin location, and may result in conflicts between elements of the same vector.
 This increment operation therefore is unvectorizable without more complex handling.
 Some hardware does implement SIMD conflict detection via specific intrinsics, but this is not available via OpenMP SIMD.
 Alternatively, we can multiply our number of temporary histogram copies by a factor of the vector width, but it is unclear if it is worth the overhead.
 OpenMP SIMD provides an `ordered` structured block which we can use to exempt the increment from SIMD operations as well.
 However, this often results in vectorization being refused by the compiler.
 Initial implementation will avoid vectorization of this main histogram loop.

 Last, for our below proposed implementation there is the task of combining temporary histogram data into the global